ardhnyg/commercial-workshops/series-getting-started-with-cc/workshop-predictive-ai/newreadme.md

 </div>

 10. Repeat the same steps to create a connector for `transactions` topic by using the below schema but use existing API key this time.
+</br> We have created predefined schema and data structure for Transactions topic.</br>
 <div align="center" padding=25px>
     <img src="images/connectors-6.png" width=75% height=75%>
 </div>